 - 12.1 SPECIAL PERMIT USES Any one of the following uses of buildings and/or land may be permitted when approved for a Special Permit by the Zoning Commission subject to the Special Permit requirements of Section 25.
-Any change from one use to another shall require a separate application for Special Permit. - 12.1.1 Any scientific, research or testing laboratory which is not dangerous by reason of fire or explosion nor injurious or detrimental to the neighborhood by reason of dust, odor, fumes, wastes, smoke, glare, noise, vibration or other noxious or objectionable feature as measured at the nearest property line. - 12.1.1A Commercial recreation complex, or resort area, including restaurants, dance halls, bowling alleys, theatres, billiard and pool parlors, picnic area, swimming pools, motels, hotels, tourist cabin establishments, and similar places of public recreation and accommodation operated as a business. - 12.1.2 Executive or administrative office buildings. - 12.1.3 Multi-family dwellings, including:
+Any change from one use to another shall require a separate application for Special Permit. - 12.1.1 Any scientific, research or testing laboratory which is not dangerous by reason of fire or explosion nor injurious or detrimental to the neighborhood by reason of dust, odor, fumes, wastes, smoke, glare, noise, vibration or other noxious or objectionable feature as measured at the nearest property line. - 12.1.1A Commercial recreation complex, or resort area, including restaurants, and cafes (with and without the sale of alcoholic liquors or alcoholic beverages) dance halls, bowling alleys, theatres, billiard and pool parlors, picnic area, swimming pools, motels, hotels, tourist cabin establishments, and similar places of public recreation and accommodation operated as a business. - 12.1.2 Executive or administrative office buildings. - 12.1.3 Multi-family dwellings, including: